AnushaMaddelapelly/DataScience-Task-4-PRODIGY_TrackCode_TaskNumber/README.md

 DATASET:

-The dataset used for this Project is  .This dataset consists of Twitter data.
+The dataset used for this Project is https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis.This dataset consists of Twitter data.

 Steps followed: